fredrik-rose/AdventOfCode2024/README.md

 there is a loop.
 The state must contain all necessary information, e.g. position might not be enough we also need direction.

+### Line Representations

+There are many ways to represent a line.
+One example is by a point `(x, y)` and a vector `(u, v)`.
+Another example is the general form `ax + by + c = 0`.
+Both if these avoids to potential division by zero that could be an issue with the slope-intercept representation `y = m*x + b`.
+See https://www.sunshine2k.de/articles/algorithm/line2d/linerep2d.html and day 8.